 By Giles Andreae, Jess Mikhail

 'There are nits in the treetops, Nits in the town, Nits on the toilet with their pants pulled down!"When some scritchy-scratchy nits climb on to Nat's head, they get up to all sorts of naughty things...
-This hilarious tale of getting nits (and getting rid of them) is guaranteed to give children the giggles.With bouncy, rhyming text from Giles Andreae, author of the bestselling Giraffes Can't Dance, and wonderfully wacky illustrations from rising talent, Jess Mikhail, this book will appeal to any child (young or old!) who's ever wondered exactly what nits get up to...
+This hilarious tale of getting nits (and getting rid of them) is guaranteed to give children the giggles.With hilarious rhyming text from Giles Andreae, author of the bestselling Giraffes Can't Dance, and wonderfully wacky illustrations from Jess Mikhail, this book will appeal to any child (young or old!) who's ever wondered exactly what nits get up to...